Sampler (musical instrument): Trackers

 In the 1980s, users on Home computers invented Trackers.
 Sequencers are software samplers as the real-time resampling is a required capability for the Tracker concept.
 Since the 1980s, Trackers were able to perform 4-channel resampling in realtime under usage of the Paula Chip on the Amiga.
 Since the early 1990s Trackers performed on PCs multi-track resampling in realtime as pure software solution.
-This was possible under the usage of highly optimized assembly code, an early example is the InertiaPlayer released in 1993.
+This was possible under the usage of highly optimized assembly code, an early example is the Inertia Player released on 24 December 1993.
 A recent PC Tracker with good sampler capabilities is for instance the Renoise Tracker.